seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 > *Viññāṇaṁ va hi, Ānanda, mātukucchismiṁ na okkamissatha, api nu kho nāmarūpaṁ
 > mātukucchismiṁ samuccissatha*?[^fn110]

-And Venerable *Ānanda's* answer is:
+And Venerable Ānanda's answer is:

 > *No h'etaṁ, bhante*.
 >
-> "If, *Ānanda*, consciousness were not to descend into a mother's womb, would
+> "If, Ānanda, consciousness were not to descend into a mother's womb, would
 > name-and-form remain there?"
 >
 > "It would not, Lord."